pluralsight/pando-rfcs/text/0000-temp-components-lib.md

 component used and it's required dependecies (i.e. Classic, MUI, Chakra, etc.).

-Ultimately, the pro's seem to outweigh the cons as long as users understand this library is not meant to be the end-game to Pando (Headless-styles is).
-Headless-styles will allow us to continue to scale throughout the trends of technology shifts by nature of it being a vanilla Javascript library.
+Ultimately, the pro's seem to outweigh the cons as long as users understand this library is not meant to be the core of Pando (Headless-styles is).
+Headless-styles will allow us to continue to scale throughout the trends of technology shifts by nature of it being a vanilla Javascript library while this library will provide a familair abstraction for the majority of our users.

 ## Alternatives